-In the early part of 2010, BMW confirmed it was working on a new front-wheel-drive model
+In the early part of 2010, BMW confirmed it was working on a

 designed to compete with the likes of the Mercedes-Benz B-Class and, to a lesser extent, mainstream models like the Ford B-Max and Volkswagen Golf Plus.
 Numerous prototypes of the car have been spotted since then, including a completed version which revealed the car would be badged a 2-Series